Tax-Efficient Fund Placement and Asset Location Optimization

 The brokerage account represents 40% of the portfolio in the top right corner.
 It is tax-optimized in international equity ETFs.
 The remaining is allocated to US equity ETFs.
 Remember, you want to use tax-efficient ETFs in the brokerage account rather than mutual funds, which may pay out yearly income (via forced distributions) you don’t want.

-Finally, the pre-tax portion- 50% of the portfolio total.
-The last 10% of equities (blue) can be in tax-inefficient equity funds such as REITs.
-And then, this is where your fixed income goes.
+Finally, the pre-tax portion is 50% of the portfolio total.
+The last 10% of equities (blue) can be in tax-inefficient equity funds such as REITs, managed futures, or GLDM.
+This is also where your fixed income goes.
 Say 20% total bonds, 12% short-term bonds, 5% TIPS, and 3% cash.
 Or whatever.

 With that, how do you set up your portfolio for tax perfection?